ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 Most business have some fundamental processes they follow to achieve their business outcome.
 They typically have been working that way for years.
 They will have adopted technology over the last few decades and used it to facilitate how they work.
-They may have got CRM or ERP systems, perhaps websites with online ordering capability, or digital payment and receipt capabilities.
+They may have implemented CRM or ERP systems, perhaps websites with online ordering capability, or digital payment and receipt capabilities.

 Through the last 5 or 6 decades there was a swing from custom software, which was the only choice in the early decades of computing, to commerical off the shelf software (COTS).